 The politico-economic system in place in South Africa from ±1890 until 1974 was a highly dysfunctional system.
 It served the interests of the whites exceedingly well and enriched them undeservedly.
 But due to the exploitative nature of the system, the blacks - and especially the Africans - were impoverished undeservedly.
 This politico-economic system reached its zenith during the early 1970s.
 At that time a fault line was deeply embedded in South African society.
 Almost all the whites were economically in a privileged position as middle class (or bourgeousie) people, while almost all the blacks were impoverished lower class people.
 The South African society was a deeply divided racial society in 1970.
 The whites were 18% of the population and received 71% of total income.
 The Coloureds and Asians were 12% of the population and received 10% of income.
-The Africans were 70% of the population and received only 19% of total income.
+The Africans were 70% of the population and received 10% of total income.
+(See Whiteford and McGrath, 1994: Table 5.1, and Whiteford and Van Seventer, 1999, Table 2.1 and Sadie, 1989, Table 1).